Our guide has helpful advice to winterize your home while keeping allergy and asthma symptoms to a minimum.

-In many areas of the country, chilly winter winds are blowing, and people are hunkering down for the season.
+For many parts of the country, chilly winter winds are around the corner, and people will soon hunker down indoors for the season.
 Problem is, when Old Man Winter moves in, he brings conditions that can spell trouble for people with allergies and asthma.

 Moisture from rain, snow and ice, if it sneaks indoors, can lead to mold and dust mites; poorly maintained heating systems can bring breathing woes; and, when doors and windows are sealed tight, volatile organic compounds (VOCs) found in everything from flooring to insulation can pack an added punch.

 So how best to hold down the fort and keep the air clear until spring returns?
-Hear are some key steps that allergic homeowners can take.
+Here are some key steps that allergic families can take to winterize the home.

 Hit the internet or any big box home improvement store and you’ll find an overwhelming array of advice on how to maintain your home, and it can be tough to sort out which tasks are most important as winter sets in.

 “Most people have no idea what to do, so they pick a few of the easy things and run with those,” says Asa Foss, LEED Residential Technical Director with the U.S. Green Building Council.
-“But very few people are doing the things they really should be doing.”
+“But very few people are doing the things they really should be doing to winterize their homes.”

-The place to start is right at the top.
-When the rain pours or the snow flies, the last thing you want to be dealing with is a leaky roof, so Foss recommends a careful inspection before winter hits.
+Start to winterize your home right at the top.
+When the rain pours or the snow flies, the last thing you want to be dealing with is a leaky roof.
+So Foss recommends a careful inspection before winter hits.

 Outside, look for staining on the shingles, which is a sign of age, and for shingles that are worn, curling or missing altogether.
 If it’s plastic, make sure your roof’s flashing, which prevents seepage, isn’t cracking or drying up.
 Inside your attic, check for any signs of staining, mold or water penetration – and no matter how small those problems are, fix them right away, because they can lead to big headaches.